 A contact manager can be any tool that helps keep details such as names, emails, or physical addresses and phone numbers organized.
 However, the best also offer a way to quickly import, export, and search for specific organizations or individuals and display information such as the date of the last contact.
 A CRM is a type of contact management software as they include all this capability as part of their core features.
 In addition, they also provide other helpful features such as deal tracking, reporting functionality, and email outreach tools, making them a great contact management solution.

 “There are a few options that are helpful when it comes to contact management.
 Reports/dashboards, for example, are usually included in most software packages, but the higher-end products tend to have live and dynamic dashboards.
 You need to pay close attention to make sure any exporting or importing needs you have (such as transfers from Excel or QuickBooks) are compatible with the system you are considering purchasing.”

 – Lindsey Havens, Senior Marketing Manager, PhishLabs

 The Bottom Line

-There are an endless number of contact management software options available for your small business.
-Therefore, it’s best to plan ahead for how you expect to leverage your contact list—for customer relationship management, email marketing, integration with other business productivity applications, or other reporting purposes.
-Once your plan is in place, you can narrow your search to find the contact management software that best fits your needs.
+There is an endless number of contact management software options available for your small business.
+Therefore, it’s best to plan ahead for how you expect to leverage your contact list—for customer relationship management, email marketing, integration with other business productivity applications, and/or reporting purposes.
+Once your plan is in place, you can narrow your search to find contact management software that best fits your needs.

-We selected Freshsales as the best overall contact management software for 2018 after a thorough exam of customer reviews and matching up common needs with product features.
-Freshsales provides the most functionality with regards to contact management for its price and is also a great CRM that can be customized to your needs.
-You can sign up for Freshsales’ free Forever plan or start your free 30-day trial to test drive of its more advanced features today.
+We selected Freshsales as the best overall contact management software for 2019 after a thorough exam of customer reviews, product features, and pricing.
+Freshsales provides the most contact management functionality for the cost and is also a great CRM that can be customized to your needs.
+You can sign up for Freshsales’ free Forever plan or start your free 30-day trial to test drive its more advanced features today.